 Do Not Be Anxious

-One day I was teaching on the topic of “prayer,” and in the middle of class one of the ladies began to have difficulty breathing.
-She said that she was having an anxiety attack and that she might need to go to the hospital.
+One day I was teaching on the topic of prayer, and in the middle of class one of the ladies began to have difficulty breathing.
+She gasped that she was having an anxiety attack and that she needed to go to the hospital.

-Is any one of you in trouble?
+“Is any one of you in trouble?
 He should pray.
 Is anyone happy?
 Let him sing songs of praise.
 Is any one of you sick?
 He should call the elders of the church to pray over him and anoint him with oil in the name of the Lord.
 And the prayer offered in faith will make the sick person well; the Lord will raise him up.
 If he has sinned, he will be forgiven.
 Therefore confess your sins to each other and pray for each other so that you may be healed.
-The prayer of a righteous man is powerful and effective.
-(James 5:13-16 NIV)
+The prayer of a righteous man is powerful and effective.”
+(James 5:13-16 New International Version)

-One of the ladies remarked, “Wow!
+One of the ladies exclaimed, “Wow!
 I’m floored!”
-The next verse was:

-Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
-(Philippians 4:6 NIV)
+“Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.”(Philippians 4:6 NIV)